 It’s not always easy to choose a study-abroad location.
 For Tess, the choice was less about the geographic location and more about the program: “Oxford just seemed so mythical; I wanted to know what it was like to go there.”

 “Living in Oxford is otherworldly,” says Tess.
 “It's more beautiful than you can possibly imagine.
 And it was also pretty amazing to experience another pedagogical style—their way of teaching, and their way of life, is completely different from here.”

-Yet, Tess admits, she probably had the most fun while traveling in between her academic studies when students had six weeks off between terms.
-Her favorite travel destinations?
+Yet, Tess admits, she probably had the most fun while traveling, when students had six weeks off between terms.
 “My two favorite places were Salzburg, Austria and Bergen, Norway," says Tess.
 "I also enjoyed taking casual day trips around England, particularly in London and the Cotswolds.”
 Tess was also fortunate to spend time in Paris, Berlin, Lisbon, Genoa, Turin, Venice, and Vienna!